Skip to content

 async def boot(container: BootContainerProtocol) -> None

-Install the resolved generator into the active holder.
+Install the resolved generator into ambient.

 async def shutdown() -> None